vinayakchandra/srm_student/README.md

 ## Features

+### Login View
+The Login View takes two inputs, first one is the NetID(before "@srmist.edu.in") and the other one is password.

 ### User Profile View

 The user profile allows students to view and manage their basic details, providing easy access to personal information.